case12/antdv-quick-docs/README.md

 VSCode extension for quickly opening antd vue documentation for components in the editor.

 To Use:
-Right click a vue component <a-button, click View Antd Documentation and it will open up a new window.
+1. Right click a vue component `<a-button ...`,
+2. Click `View AntD Vue Docs` in popup menu.